Skip to main content

 Member files a complaint about quality, access, or service.
 Separate from the OD/appeal process.

-Think of it this way: Tables 1–4 follow a case from initial request through resolution.
+Tables 1–4 follow a case from initial request through resolution.
 Table 5 covers a separate complaint process.
-Table 6 covers a D-SNP-specific scenario.
 Each table has its own fields, timeliness rules, and validation requirements, but they share a common structure and many of the same data quality challenges.

 Table 1: Organization Determinations (OD)